Iran–Switzerland relations: 2026 U.S. Sanctions Escalation

+including Switzerland.
+The Treasury Department Office of Foreign Assets Control (OFAC) has mentioned a number of countries that engage in trade with Iran.
+Particularly, Swiss commodity traders are targeted.

 Humanitarian channel

 In late January 2020, the Swiss Humanitarian Trade Arrangement (SHTA) with Iran was implemented, assuring export guarantees through Swiss financial institutions for shipments of food and medical products to the Islamic republic.

 On 15 June 2021, Swiss Foreign Minister Ignazio Cassis and US president Joe Biden said during a press interview in Geneva, Switzerland, they would both support more payments through the rarely used Swiss-Iranian humanitarian channel.

 Representing the United States and Canada

 Since May 1980, the Swiss embassy in Tehran has been consistently relaying diplomatic communications between the U.S. and Iran, aiding in the release of American hostages, and most notably in 2016, when president Barack Obama thanked the Swiss government for their critical assistance in crafting the Joint Comprehensive Plan of Action (JCPOA).

 After the retraction of the nuclear deal in 2018, backchannel diplomacy between the two nations was intensified.
 Swiss Ambassador to Iran Markus Leitner relayed messages from the United States government to Minister of Foreign Affairs Javad Zarif in the aftermath of the 2020 Baghdad International Airport airstrike.